How will logistics recover when Corona is over?

 Cautious look into the future ...

-Although the future is uncertain and unclear, we can of course already peek at the recovery of the logistics chains in other countries.
+Although the future is uncertain and unclear, we can of course already peek at how the recovery of the logistics chains in other countries is going.
 It is also good to look at the opportunities and lessons that we can learn from this period.
 'Never waste a good crisis. ' How can we best prepare for the near future?
 And what do we see happening in other countries that are now recovering?